magsenche/hanazono/docs/health/immune_system.md

     - Cytotoxic T cells directly attack and kill infected cells
     - Regulatory T cells suppress the immune system, preventing over-activity
 - **Antibodies**: Proteins that bind specifically to pathogens or their products

+??? question "Describe the adaptive immune system"
+    Specific response tailored to the pathogen and has memory of past infections

+    - **B Lymphocytes (B cells)**:
+        - Produce antibodies that neutralize pathogens
+        - Create immunological memory
+    - **T Lymphocytes (T cells)**:
+        - Helper T cells stimulate B cells and other T cells
+        - Cytotoxic T cells directly attack and kill infected cells
+        - Regulatory T cells suppress the immune system, preventing over-activity
+    - **Antibodies**: Proteins that bind specifically to pathogens or their products

 ### Complement System
 This system consists of a series of proteins that: